 Some defamation lawsuits are laugh-inducing; others fall into the “on-a-very-special-episode” category.
-And at times, a libel lawsuit surfaces that makes you cringe.
-Entertainment wrestler, turned Minnesota Governor, turned conspiracy theorist Jesse Ventura’s lawsuit against Chris Kyle — a highly decorated Air, Sea and Land special ops (SEAL) solider — falls into the cringe-worthy camp.
+And then there are the libel lawsuits that make you cringe.
+Entertainment wrestler, turned Minnesota Governor, turned conspiracy theorist Jesse Ventura’s lawsuit against Chris Kyle — a highly decorated Air, Sea and Land special ops (SEAL) solider — probably falls into the latter.

 Jesse Ventura Sued Chris Kyle

-Instead of dropping the suit, Ventura filed a motion to have Kyle’s wife added to the claim, so litigation could continue.
+But instead of dropping the suit, Ventura filed a motion to have Kyle’s wife added to the claim.
+Litigation continued.

-Enter Leslie Davis – a notorious Minnesota environmentalist who hates Ventura the way die hard Yankee’s fans hate the Boston Red Socks.
-Davis’ disdain runs so deep he penned the not-so-best-selling book “Always Cheat: The Philosophy of Jesse Ventura.”
-His list of grievances against Ventura is long.
+Enter Leslie Davis – a notorious environmentalist who hates Ventura the way Yankee fans hate the Boston Red Socks.
+The reason behind Davis’ deep disdain?
+It’s all outlined in his book “Always Cheat: The Philosophy of Jesse Ventura”.

-But hey, a little court order didn’t keep the Ventura detractor down for good.
+But hey, a little court order didn’t keep the Ventura detractor down.

-When Davis heard about Ventura’s move to add Kyle’s wife as a defendant in the defamation suit, Davis formally requested to intervene in the case.
-This is where things get interesting from a defamation law standpoint.
+When Davis heard about Ventura suing Kyle’s wife, he requested to intervene.
+This is where things get interesting, from a defamation law standpoint.

-Could Davis’ Intervening in the Ventura v.
+Could Davis’ Intervention in the Ventura v.
 Kyle Defamation Lawsuit Help Mrs. Kyle?

-Under United States law, third parties can request to intervene in cases if they can prove a vested interest in the outcome.
-In this instance, Davis believes Ventura lied in a November deposition related to the defamation suit, so he wants the transcript made public.
-Essentially, Davis is saying potential fallacies may be lurking in Ventura’s deposition, which will affect Davis’ own legal issues (and matters of public concern, namely, the environment) with Ventura.
-On this occasion, Davis is arguing that his past legal strife with Ventura qualifies him as an interested party.
-He is also making the stretch claim that Ventura’s alleged “lies” led to his election, which resulted in “great harm to the environment.”(#goodluckwiththat)
+Under United States law, third parties can request to intervene in lawsuits if they prove a vested interest in the outcome.
+In this instance, Davis believes Ventura lied in a November deposition related to the defamation suit and wants the transcript made public.

-Davis is representing himself at the hearing, so we’ll have to wait and see how he frames his argument.
+Davis is representing himself, so we’ll have to wait and see how he frames his argument.

-In the meantime, though, it’s safe to say that if Davis is granted the opportunity to intervene in the Ventura defamation lawsuit, information that could become public might significantly help Kyle’s widow.
+In the meantime, it’s safe to say that if the court grants Davis the intervention, information could become public that might help Kyle’s widow.
 After all, what if Ventura did lie in the deposition?
-And considering that Davis has kept a very close watch on Jesse Ventura for years, who knows, maybe he would be able to prove the former governor wasn’t being truthful in his deposition.
-Theoretically, any proof of dishonesty on Ventura’s part could severely hurt his chances of winning – and help Mrs. Kyle put this additional nightmare behind her.
+And considering that Davis has kept a very close watch on Jesse Ventura for years, who knows, maybe he would be able to prove the former governor wasn’t truthful about something.
+Theoretically, any proof of dishonesty on Ventura’s part could severely hurt his chances of winning – and help Kyle put this additional nightmare behind her.